jadybea/cleaning_data_assaignment/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag""
+* fBodyGyroJerkMag"

 ## INFORMATION ON THE TIDY DATA SET: